What Does Being Drunk Look Like? The Science of Getting Drunk Explained

 Alternate your alcoholic drinks with water and/or non-alcoholic drinks throughout the night.
 You'll drink less alcohol overall, plus you'll remain hydrated.
 Staying hydrated makes a huge difference in getting drunk and possible hangover symptoms the next day.

 It's also helpful to leave a glass of water beside your bed so you can continue hydrating yourself when you wake up in the morning.
-Your lack of hangover will thank you!
+When you aren't researching how to get red if a hangover fast the next day, you'll look back and thank yourself!

 We all know alcohol isn't healthy for us, but it is ingrained in many aspects of our lives.
 From a pint with friends at a bar, to a glass of wine at a business dinner, alcohol is everywhere.
 That's why it's so important to remember the health effects of alcohol and what alcohol does to your body.